Rozprza: History

 In the second half of the 10th century, a system of the so-called service villages was established in Polish castellanies.
 In the Castellany of Rozprza there were such villages as Woźniki (manufacture of wagons), Piekary (bread baking), Bartodzieje (honey making), and Ciesle (woodworking).
 Rozprza itself was completely remodelled, with a new 12-meter wide moat and a wide rampart.
 Altogether the defensive system of the gord was some 30 meter wide.
 First documented mention of Rozprza comes from the year 1065, when during the reign of King Bolesław II the Generous, Rozprza was obliged to pay a fee to a Benedictine Abbey at Mogilno.
 In the Bull of Gniezno (1136), Rozprza is described as an important center of trade, commerce and administration.

 Rozprza was destroyed in the mid-13th century, probably during the Mongol invasion of Poland.
 The stronghold was quickly rebuilt, with a large garrison, which is confirmed by archaeological findings.
 Finally, west of the gord, the town of Rozprza was established before the year 1344.
 Due to proximity of quickly developing Piotrków Trybunalski, Rozprza remained a small town, whose population was app.
 300 in the late 18th century.
+It was a private town, administratively located in the Piotrków County in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.

 During the Second Partition of Poland, Rozprza was annexed by the Kingdom of Prussia.
 In 1807, it was regained by Poles and included within the short-lived Duchy of Warsaw.
 Following its dissolution, from 1815 until 1915, it was part of Russian-controlled Congress Poland.
-In 1846-47, Rozprza received rail connection due to construction of the Warsaw-Vienna Railway.
+In 1846–47, Rozprza received rail connection due to construction of the Warsaw–Vienna railway.
 Following the January Uprising, Rozprza lost its town charter and has remained a village.
 Following World War I, in 1918, Poland regained independence and control of Rozprza.
 In 2023, Rozprza regained its town charter.